timveil-overops/oo-docker-demos/saas/remote-collector-nginx/README.md

-# OverOps Remote Collector Example
+# OverOps Load-balanced Remote Collector Example using Nginx
 This is a simple example of an OverOps SaaS deployment using a Remote Collector.
 The `docker-compose.yml` contains the following services:
+* `collector-1` - an OverOps Collector running in a dedicated container (aka Remote Collector)
-* `collector` - an OverOps Collector running in a dedicated container (aka Remote Collector)
+* `collector-2` - an OverOps Collector running in a dedicated container (aka Remote Collector)
+* `load-balancer` - an instance of Nginx
 * `agent` - an OverOps Agent and sample event generator app

 ## Getting Started